SPIRE Reading Program: A GREAT Tool for Overcoming Dyslexia

 Reader (S.P.I.R.E.
 A Specialized Program Individualizing Reading Excellence, 2)

-Overall, the SPIRE Reading Program is a great program and can easily be modified to include additional elements for a tactile or kinesthetic learner.
-Visual elements are included in the student textbooks and may be sufficient to meet the needs of a visual learner.
+Overall, the SPIRE Reading Program is a great program.
+It is easily modifiable to include additional elements for a tactile or kinesthetic learner.
+It includes Visual elements in the student textbooks and may be sufficient to meet the needs of a visual learner.
 By incorporating additional tactile and kinesthetic activities into the program, this program can become virtually the “perfect” Orton-Gillingham reading program.

 ➜ See SPIRE Reading Program Books on Amazon Now

-If your child is primarily a tactile or kinesthetic learner, and you are not inclined to add in kinesthetic and tactile activities, I’d recommend against using this program.
+If your child is primarily a tactile or kinesthetic learner, and adding kinesthetic and tactile activities isn’t something you want to do, I’d recommend against using this program.

 If you aren’t sure of your child’s learning style, you can assess your child’s primary learning style by using the tools suggested in the short tutorial at: ../multi_sensory_training/page01-welcome.htm — It is free online and generally takes about 20-30 minutes to go through.